apple/swift-distributed-tracing/Sources/Tracing/Docs.docc/Proposals/SDT-0001-task-local-instrument.md

     await withInstrument(tracer) {
         await withSpan("op") { _ in }   // emits into `tracer`
     }
-    #expect(tracer.spans.count == 1)
+    #expect(tracer.finishedSpans.count == 1)
 }
 ```

 Inside the closure — and in any child tasks it spawns — `instrument` is the active instrument, so span
 creation (``InstrumentationSystem/tracer``, `withSpan` / `startSpan`) and propagation (`inject` / `extract`)
+resolve it ahead of whatever ``InstrumentationSystem/bootstrap(_:)`` set.
+Outside the closure, resolution falls
-resolve through it.
-The binding is task-local, so a nested `withInstrument` applies only within its own
+back to the bootstrapped instrument.
+The binding is task-local, so a nested `withInstrument` applies only
-closure.
-It replaces rather than merges: to run several instruments at once, pass a ``MultiplexInstrument``,
+within its own closure and replaces rather than merges — to run several instruments at once, pass a
-exactly as you would to `bootstrap`.
+``MultiplexInstrument``, exactly as you would to `bootstrap`.
+Propagation runs every member of a
+``MultiplexInstrument``, but span creation uses the first ``Tracer`` in it.

 ### Detailed design